maehr/awesome-digital-history/README.md

 ### Brazil

-- [Hemeroteca Digital Brasileira](https://bndigital.bn.gov.br/hemeroteca-digital/) - the portal provides access to a large collection of Brazilian periodicals - among them newspapers, magazines, yearbooks, and bulletins.
+- [Hemeroteca Digital Brasileira](https://bndigital.bn.gov.br/hemeroteca-digital/) - The portal provides access to a large collection of Brazilian periodicals - among them newspapers, magazines, yearbooks, and bulletins.
 - [História da Ditadura](https://www.historiadaditadura.com.br/documentosdadiradura) - It features historical documents relating to the period of the military dictatorship in Brazil along with brief analytical commentaries.

 ### Europe